 Think about why you’ve behaved in that way.
 Has anything upset or hurt you to lead to you displaying this kind of behaviour?
 Although not an excuse for bullying someone, sometimes when a person has been hurt, they do take it out on someone else.

-According to research from http://www.ditchthelabel.org some people bully because they are looking to gain a feeling of power, purpose and control over another person.
+According to research from http://www.ditchthelabel.org some people display bullying behaviour because they are looking to gain a feeling of power, purpose and control over another person.
 But of course, there are other reasons too:

 Whilst this doesn’t condone what they do, understanding what might be behind their behaviour can sometimes help the situation and ensure they receive the relevant help and support needed to encourage them to explore their own feelings, understand what led to the behaviour and what needs to change.